g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 But, let's add some constraints here.
 I'll start another stream to the group 239.0.0.2, but in this case we'll create a selective PMSI, in other words, this PMSI will be used for a specific group and source.

-I'll limit the number of PMSIs that can be signalled in 2, and I'll create another template to apply some TE constraints in this LSP.
+I'll limit the number of PMSIs that can be signalled in 4, and I'll create another template and apply some TE constraints in this LSP.
 ```
-set routing-instances VRF-C2-HUB provider-tunnel selective tunnel-limit 2
+set routing-instances VRF-C2-HUB provider-tunnel selective tunnel-limit 4
-set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.2/32 source 10.2.0.0/16 rsvp-te label-switched-path-template lsp-mcast-selec-p2mp-template
+set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.1/32 source 10.2.0.0/16 rsvp-te label-switched-path-template lsp-mcast-selec-p2mp-template
-set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.2/32 source 10.2.0.0/16 threshold-rate 100000
+set routing-instances VRF-C2-HUB provider-tunnel selective group 239.0.0.1/32 source 10.2.0.0/16 threshold-rate 500

 et protocols mpls label-switched-path lsp-mcast-selec-p2mp-template template
 set protocols mpls label-switched-path lsp-mcast-selec-p2mp-template bandwidth 60m